The Brimstone Monster: Battling Diabetic Neuropathy

 The pancreas may function within normal parameters, but for some biochemical reason, the insulin does not metabolize the glucose into energy for the cells.
 It is as if all the employees of the Company of Pancreas is on strike.
 Everyone is there, but no one is working!

 With this unfortunate situation, the same complications will occur as if the body produces no insulin at all and the same treatments artificially will apply.
-Along the spectrum of diabetes exist many of the suffers to one degree or the other needing differing artificial intervention to assist them in living productive lives.
+Along the spectrum of diabetes exist many of the sufferers to one degree or the other needing differing artificial intervention to assist them in living productive lives.

-Because Diabetes is a progressive disease that slowly damages the body over years, after 10 years of successful management of the disease, complication from having diabetes may start to arise--generally between the tenth and twentieth years.
+Because Diabetes is a progressive disease that slowly damages the body over the years, after ten years of successful management of the disease, complication from having diabetes may start to arise--generally between the tenth and twentieth years.
 Whether the glucose levels are uncontrolled, a la HIGH, or normal this will occur; consequentially, the Severity of the complications developed depend on how well diabetic Patients manage their health.

 My Brimstone Monster